akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 **What is it?**

 You need to import products from the PIM into your print solution.
 But which products?
-All products that are in the PIM?
+All of them?

 Products are prepared in Akeneo PIM but not all of them are intended to be exported to your print platform.